 During these weeks of social distancing, self-isolation and quarantine, many of you may have spent time cleaning out all your closets, your attic, your basement, and your backyard storage shed.
 It’s time to call The Junk Box and have them take it all off your hands!
 Serving Victoria and the surrounding communities, this outstanding family business has provided junk removal and recycling services since 1987.
 They take furniture, appliances, yard waste, construction debris, electronics, tires, sports equipment, recycling items, and much more.
 Purging your home of unwanted items is a wonderful way to help yourself focus.
 (And we all could use a little more of that right now.)
 And just think… with your home free of junk, you’ll be free to tackle your neighbour’s collection of rusting car parts, antique toasters and circus posters.

 Catch Up on Your Reading

 In 2019, Russell Books opened their brand new location on 747 Fort Street in downtown Victoria, merging their two previous locations.
-Sturdy as ever, they are forging ahead through COVID-19 and doing their best to keep their faithful clientelle stocked with reading material for all those long days at home.
+Sturdy as ever, they are forging ahead through COVID-19 and doing their best to keep their faithful clientele stocked with reading material for all those long days at home.
 In order to keep their staff and customers safe, they have closed their doors to the public.
-However, they are continuing to provide great books to the community through a contact-free pickup window.
+However, they are continuing to provide great new and used books to the community through a contact-free pickup window.
 Additionally, they are also continuing to offer FREE shipping for all phone or website orders over $50 across North America.
 (Offer excludes U.S. and Canadian territories.)
 Russell Books is a third generation, family-owned company founded in Montreal in 1961.
 With a rich history and a passion for books, they’ve been a staple in downtown Victoria for almost three decades.